Chia Seed Pudding

 - Chia Seeds.
 The most essential ingredient.
 They are wonderful because there are so many nutrients packed into these tiny, low-calorie seeds.
 Chia seeds contain antioxidants, Omega-3 fatty acids, and high levels of protein and fiber.
 They also have the delightful effect of plumping when they absorb liquid, which creates the pudding consistency.

 - Almond Milk.
-You can make chia seed pudding with any milk you like (including cow milk), but I prefer to use almond milk.
+You can make chia seed pudding with milk (including cow’s milk), but I prefer to make almond milk chia seed pudding.
 It’s more neutral, mildly nutty flavor and creaminess are made for chia pudding.
 For an ultra indulgent, more dessert-like chocolate chia pudding, use coconut milk, either full fat (the richest!) or light like in this recipe for Orange Coconut Chia Pudding.

 - Yogurt.
 I prefer my chia seed pudding with yogurt, as the yogurt adds additional protein to the recipe, making it even more filling.
 For a dairy free option, use a coconut milk-based yogurt.